Anthony Jackson (actor)

 Anthony Thomas Jackson (18 February 1944 – 26 November 2006) was an English actor.
 He appeared as the founder of the eponymous ghost hiring agency in the BBC children's comedy series Rentaghost and as Sid Abbott's neighbour Trevor, in the sitcom Bless This House.

 Jackson began his career with the Birmingham Repertory Theatre.
 He studied at Rose Bruford College and in 1965 joined the Radio Drama Company by winning the Carleton Hobbs Bursary.
 Later he played at the Mermaid Theatre and the Nottingham Playhouse.

 Roles

 Jackson played the part of The Tale Bearer (a narrator not included in the original story) in the 1968 BBC Radio 4 dramatisation of J. R. R. Tolkien's The Hobbit.

 Jackson also provided a large number of voices in the animated children's series Ivor the Engine and went on to have roles in many long-running British television series.
-He also appeared in the sitcoms Bless This House, All Our Saturdays, Mind Your Language, Citizen Smith, Dynasty, The Detectives, Lovejoy, Softly, Softly, Barlow at Large and Only Fools and Horses.
-In his final years, he appeared in The Bill, Casualty, Footballers' Wives, Walker Texas Ranger and Doctors.
+He also appeared in the sitcoms Bless This House, All Our Saturdays, Mind Your Language, Citizen Smith, The Detectives, Lovejoy, Softly, Softly, Barlow at Large and Only Fools and Horses.
+In his final years, he appeared in The Bill, Casualty, Footballers' Wives and Doctors.